 This integration is powered by Singer's Postgres tap and certified by Stitch.
-Check out and contribute to the repo on GitHub.

 For support, contact Stitch support.

 Important: Google CloudSQL PostgreSQL as an input data source